a-agmon/rs-graph-llm/README.md

   # graph-flow

-  ### High-Performance Multi-Agent Workflow Framework
+  ### High-Performance Workflow Framework

-  *A type-safe and flexible framework for building complex and interactive AI agent workflows in Rust*
+  *A type-safe and flexible framework for building complex and interactive workflows in Rust for AI Agents and more*

   ---
 </div>